 Driving new sales revenue is a common theme that comes up with the clients I work with.
-In fact, I can’t think of many companies that have more sales activity than they know what to do with, and most are always looking for ways to (build or grow) their sales pipeline.
+In fact, I can’t think of many companies that have more sales activity than they know what to do with, and most are always looking for ways to build or grow their sales pipeline.
+One of the first places we start is taking a look at their Sales KPIs to ensure that they are measuring the right metrics to grow their revenue by producing enough qualified leads for their sales managers to distribute to the team.

-There a lot of variables that go into building a great sales pipeline, and marketing plays a big part in developing marketing qualified leads (MQLs), but another big variable is measuring the right behavior that drives the right results.
-To do this, we must put the right leading indicators in place.
+There a lot of variables that go into building a great sales pipeline, and marketing plays a big part in developing marketing qualified leads (MQLs), but another big variable is measuring the right behavior that drives the right results with a great sales KPI dashboard.
+To do this, we must put the right leading indicator KPIs in place.
 It’s one thing to measure results indicators like Revenue booked, but unless the right activities are taking place, you are not going to hit your targets and your stakeholders are going to be disappointed regardless if they are internal or external.
-You need to develop the right leading indicators for your sales team.
+You need to develop the right sales leading indicator KPIs for your team to track your customer acquisition.

 Example of a Sales Pipeline:

 Here are some common leading sales indicators I have personally used and have seen used by successful companies.
-Your leading indicator KPIs may vary depending on what your sales process looks like, but this list should get you thinking.
+Your sales leading indicator KPIs may vary depending on what your sales process looks like, but this list should get you thinking about the key performance indicators for your sales and marketing teams..

 10 Common Sales Leading Indicator KPIs